 Your most important asset is the human capital of you and other members of the family.
 Your education, special training, skills, talents and other abilities can be exchanged for cash.
 Whether you use your human capital for barter, for odd jobs around the neighborhood, for a part-time job or a new job, it is the asset that will be most important in moving you forward and out of the current crisis.

 In addition to human capital, you have three kinds of financial assets.
-Liquid assets can easily be converted to cash without a loss in principal, like checking and savings accounts, money market accounts and funds, and short-term certificates of deposit (CDs).
+Liquid assets can easily be converted to cash, like checking and savings accounts, money market accounts and funds, and short-term certificates of deposit (CDs).
 Investment assets are those you have set aside to earn income and gain value for the future, like stocks, bonds, mutual funds, real estate, and accounts specifically designed for education expenses or retirement.
-Tangible assets are not easily converted to cash and include your home, automobile, and other personal property.
+Tangible assetsare not easily converted to cash and include your home, automobile, and other personal property.
 It is important to consider the type and value of your assets before you use them to help you make ends meet.

 Once the excess money in your checking account is gone, the next place to go is your regular savings account.
-Make sure you understand the terms, such as any limits on withdrawals or minimum balance requirements.
+Make sure you understand the rules of your account, such as any limits on withdrawals or minimum balance requirements.
 It may make sense to transfer the money into your checking account and close the savings account to avoid paying monthly service charges or fees for extra withdrawals.
 Every penny counts.

 The long-term goals that you are investing for probably have not changed.
 You want to make sure the current short-term crisis does not interfere with your ability to reach your long-term goals.
 If your situation does not improve however, using assets that you have set aside for future purposes may become necessary.